 If the settlement agreement is ready to sign you can go for our fast solicitor advice service from our solicitors.
 It can all be done by telephone and email.
 The solicitor will advise you on the terms and effect of the agreement and send a legal adviser certificate to your employer.
 You will probably find the template certificate in a schedule (at the back of the Settlement Agreement).

 How much does this legal advice cost?

-If you’re happy with the deal and just need a solicitor to sign-off the agreement, many of the firms in our ‘find a solicitor’ directory will agree to only charge whatever your employer agrees to contribute towards your legal fees.
+If you’re happy with the deal and just need a solicitor to sign-off the agreement, many of the solicitors in our ‘find a solicitor’ directory will agree to charge whatever your employer agrees to contribute towards your legal fees, subject to that contribution being reasonable.
 Your solicitor will then invoice your employer directly when the agreement is signed-off.